 Adolescence is difficult.
 As teenagers try to figure out their identity, they explore faith, values, sexual identity, and career.
 They also explore their racial identity: a difficult task for teens from one racial group, but a much harder one for biracial children.

 The majority of American society is ignorant about biracial individuals.
 Those of single races tend to define the traits of the race, but biracial children confuse this categorization.
 After all, what should a biracial child look like?
 How should the child behave?
 How can someone comfortably belong to both racial groups?

-6. Help your children pick friends who have similar interests and values, rather than being of the same race.
+- Help your children pick friends based on who have similar interests and values, rather choosing based on being of the same race.
 This emphasizes that race does not determine who they are and what they become.

 - Challenge anyone—school officials, teachers, social workers, diversity experts—who insists that your child select a single-race identity (for any reason).
 Unfortunately, many people who profess to understand human diversity only view diversity in single-race terms.

 - Continually expose your children to all parts of their heritage in a positive and affirming manner, and help them celebrate the traditions, values, histories and narratives from both sides of their heritage.